C0DECYCLE/VirtualGeometry/README.md

     //solution: take level of clusters of entire mesh, group nearest clusters based on their bounds, then simplify each group to half the triangles and split again into clusters, as a result forming the next level of clusters (edges are only locked over 2 levels so cannot accomilate)

     //difficulty later findingcut of the dag

+    //CORE:
+    //get working with all models -> solution: allowMikroCracks flag to allow collapse of smallest border edges
+    //only based on object distance not cluster distance!
+    //error random - bad?
+    //multiple instances

+    //OPTIMIZE:
+    //improve code, refactor reduce memory and redudant stuff (children/parentlength into cluster/group memory)
+    //evaluate each cluster currently
+    // -> should do tree based not evaluate children with persistant threads and atomic queue
+    // -> tree based on parenterror? for deciding to traverse children?
+    //cluster frustum culling
+    //instance frustum culling

+    //freeze mode for debug